m3g/MolSimToolkit.jl/docs/src/molecular_minimum_distances.md

  MinimumDistance{Float64}(false, 0, 0, Inf)
 ```

 The output is a list of `MinimumDistance` data structures, one for each molecule in `x`.
-The `true` indicates that a distance smaller than the cutoff was found, and for these the indexes of the atoms in `x` and `y` associated are reported, along with the distance between them.
+The `true` indicates that a distance smaller than the cutoff was found, and for these the indices of the atoms in `x` and `y` associated are reported, along with the distance between them.

 In this example, from the 40 molecules of `x`, eleven had atoms closer than the cutoff to some
 atom of `y`: